Mberic/signature/README.md

 As shown above, many possible use cases exist for NFT generation using pose estimation + animations.

 However, **the project in this repo will be about the generation of Commemorative NFTs.** The project is called SigNature ( pronounced Sign-Nature ).

+The target areas for generating commemorative NFTs are:

+- prize-giving ceremony after a hackathon
+- player interaction after a tournament/ game

+The intention for these target areas is to encourage:

+1) the community <> contributors to use this for NFT generation
+2) game  developers to integrate this

 ## Motivation
 This project was partly inspired by my previous project, whose aim was to ensure that *NFT objects could interact with each other* (i.e. digitally alive).
 The project, called [DNN](https://github.com/Mberic/dnn) (Digital Native NFTs), was a Prize Pool winner for the Cartesi 2024 Hackathon.